-No bad surprises with our Low-cost Flight Guide!
+No bad surprises with our Low-cost Airline Guide!

 I feel like people tend to forget what flying « low-cost » means.
 A few years ago, I wouldn’t have been caught dead traveling low-cost.
 At that time, I wasn’t traveling a lot and either very far (too far for a low-cost) or close enough to take the train.
 So to fly low-cost didn’t really do anything for me at the time.

 Today it’s quite different.
 I’ve started traveling regularly, sometimes for long period of times, and I’ve flown low-cost more times than I can remember, on 4 continents.

 Why would you need a Low cost Airline Guide to survive your flight?

 As everybody else, I tend to forget what « low-cost » means and why I used to not want to fly low-cost.
 As much as they’ll try to make you forget about it, low-cost airlines are all about spending the least amount of money possible to get you from A to B. Of course, that means little (quantity or quality) services and very slim means to do anything about it.

 It’s low-cost, do not expect more than can be expected

 So yeah, you shouldn’t expect the level of services of a regular airline at a low price.
 That’s not how it works.
 For a sometimes ridiculously small price, you’ll have the chance to take a plane to somewhere.
 But there’s got to be a reciprocal deal, here.
 Therefore, you have to be ready to have shitty seats with virtually no leg space, being seated far from your companions or having to pay for it, no free food or drinks and no luggage allowed for free in cabin or in the hold.
 That’s what flying low-cost is.
 And if you’re lucky enough to have a better experience than that, then you’re exactly that: lucky.